NorbertSomogyi/GFMV/README.md

 <p>3. output: contains the generated NuSMV script.

-<p>4 uml: using the API defined in the core package, manually creates the formal model and the formalized constraints.
+<p>4 uml: using the API defined in the core package, manually creates the formal model and the formalized constraints for the example UML class diagram.